-Prior to this offering, our executive officers, directors, greater than 5% holders, and their affiliates beneficially owned approximately 96.0% of our voting stock as of November 1, 2020, and, upon the closing of this offering, that same group will hold approximately % of our outstanding voting stock (assuming no exercise of the underwriters' option to purchase additional shares).
+Prior to this offering, our executive officers, directors, greater than 5% holders, and their affiliates beneficially owned approximately % of our common stock as of December 31, 2020, and, upon the closing of this offering, that same group will hold approximately % of our outstanding common stock (assuming no exercise of the underwriters' option to purchase additional shares).
 Therefore, even after this offering, these stockholders will have the ability to influence us through this ownership position.
 These stockholders may be able to determine all matters requiring stockholder approval.
 For example, these stockholders may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may feel are in your best interest as one of our stockholders.